 Our Snow Removal Fleet

-A concerted effort has been made to enhance the aging snow & ice removal fleet.
+A concerted effort has been made to enhance the aging snow and ice removal fleet.
 Our efforts have been quite successful and the following constitutes the current vehicles, equipment and structures:

 - Dump trucks with 3 yard salters and 8 foot plows for roadways and parking lots (4)

-- Pick-up trucks with 2 yard salters and plows large walkway and small parking lots (2)
+- Pick-up trucks with 2 yard salters and plows for large walkways and small parking lots (2)